NaythanIsME/EDM-Portfolio/README.md

 # EDM - Projects - Naythan
 This is my repository for my Enterprise Data Management
 ## About Me
-I'm Naythan (Nathaniel Limiac), a 1st-year BSIS student at City College of Angeles.
-I'm passionate about coding and diving into the world of programming languages.
+I'm Naythan (Nathaniel Limiac), a 1st-year Bachelor of Science in Information Systems(BSIS) student at City College of Angeles.
+I'm really interested about coding and leaning the world of programming languages.
 Currently, I'm exploring various languages and technologies to enhance my skills.

-I have a certificate in C Language and am expanding my knowledge in areas like web development, software engineering, and data structures.
-I’m particularly excited about building web applications, learning about frontend and backend development, and contributing to open-source projects.
+I have a certificate in C Language and am I still expanding my knowledge in areas like web development and data structures.
+I’m particularly excited about building web applications, learning about frontend and backend development, and want to be a fullstack developer.

-I enjoy problem-solving, tackling challenges, and growing my skills with every project.
 Feel free to connect with me or check out my work here!

 [Here's the Certificate](Certificate/Partner-_CLA_-_Programming_Essentials_in_C_certificate_nlimiac24-0228-cca-edu-ph_937351ad-c137-4407-9169-5046bf2376d6.pdf)
 ## Education